On , I learnt ...

 If you decorate a class instance method as an

-will be automatically applied for all test methods on that class.
-This is a
+then it will be automatically applied for all test methods on that class.
+This

 For example, it can be employed to apply the same context management for all tests in the class.
 For example, if you wanted to patch Django’s settings for all test methods: